Table of Contents

 root@demo-pod:/#

-We can use this method to safely mount configuration files that contain sensitive data.
-Then, they can be read by the application from the mounted directory.
-However, sometimes we also want sensitive data to be available as env var for our application.
+We can use this method to mount configuration files that contain sensitive data safely.
+Then, the application can read them from the mounted directory.
+However, we sometimes want sensitive data to be available as an env var for our application.
 Let’s try to do that in the next section.

 How To Make Secrets Available as Pod Environment Variables

-In order to make secrets available as env var, we will create a secret object manifest and apply it.
-We will first encode our data before putting it in the secret file as plain text.
+To make secrets available as env var, we will create and apply a secret object manifest.
+We will encode our data before putting it in the secret file as plain text.

 $ echo WEj4VmNF755uc9vZdz98zvPXB6DkHp | base64